 Descriptive statistics Table 1 gives descriptive statistics of our baseline estimation sample for the REBP and non-REBP periods.
 In panel A, we compare REBP and non-REBP counties and begin by showing simple labor market indicators for REBP and non-REBP counties.
 Regions participating in the REBP program are not chosen at random, but because of the importance of their steel sector.
 The average quarterly fraction of employment in the steel sector in REBP counties was 15% versus 5% in non-REBP counties.
-To control for the potential endogeneity bias in the choice of REBP counties, we completely remove the steel sector from our analysis14.
-There is not difference in the monthly 46 to 54 unemployment rate in non-REBP periods.
-We also report descriptive statistics for the REBP period.
-Unemployment increases substantially in REBP counties, from 5.4 % to 11.3 %, and it increases substantially less in non-REBP counties, from 5.5 % to 7.3 %.
+To control for the potential endogeneity bias in the choice of REBP counties, we remove the steel sector from our baseline estimation sample.
+More specifically, we get rid of all unemployed who ever worked in the steel sector prior to or after becoming unemployed.
+The monthly unemployment rate for the 46 to 54 years old was the same on average (5.5%) in REBP and non-REBP counties during non-REBP years.

 In the remainder of table 1 panel A, we show descriptive statistics on our estimation sample of unemployed men, aged 46 to 54, who never work in the steel sector.
 In our sample, the fraction of unemployed eligible to REBP (above 50 years old or with more than 15 years of continuous work history in the past 25 years) is between 40 and 50%.
-REBP and non-REBP counties are extremely similar for all non-REBP years in terms of labor market outcomes: the duration of unemployment spells and the duration of non-employment15 spells were roughly the same for unemployed in REBP and non-REBP counties.
-Finally gross unconditional wages were slightly higher in REBP counties.
-In the REBP period, both unemployment and nonemployment durations increase substantially in REBP counties.
-For instance, non-employment duration more than doubles from 21 weeks to 45 weeks in REBP counties, but only from 23 weeks to 33 weeks in non-REBP counties.
+REBP and non-REBP counties are extremely similar for all non-REBP years in terms of labor market outcomes: the duration of unemployment spells and the duration of non-employment spells were roughly the same for unemployed in REBP and non-REBP counties.13 Gross unconditional wages were slightly higher in REBP counties.

-In table 1 panel B, we display descriptive statistics for eligible and non-eligible unemployed workers in REBP counties in our restricted estimation sample of unemployed men, aged 46 to 54, who never work in the steel sector.
-Eligible unemployed are defined as unemployed aged above 50 at the start of their spell or with more than 15 years of continuous work history in the past 25 years, who reside in REBP counties and whose previous employer was also in a REBP county.
+In table 1 panel B, we display descriptive statistics for eligible and non-eligible unemployed workers in REBP counties in our estimation sample of unemployed men, aged 46 to 54 outside the steel sector.
+Eligible unemployed are defined as unemployed aged above 50 at the start of their spell or with more than 15 years of work history in the past 25 years, who reside in REBP counties and whose previous employer was also in a REBP county.
 Non-eligible unemployed are those who were below 50 at the start of their spell or who have worked less than 15 years out of the previous 25 years.
 Eligible workers are therefore slightly older in our sample, but have similar job search outcomes.
 Non-eligible unemployed have a slightly lower duration of unemployment during the non-REBP period.
 Non-eligible unemployed had slightly lower unconditional gross real wages, but had equivalent level of education, and were also similar in terms of other socio-demographic characteristics such as education or marital status.
-During REBP, both unemployment and non-employment durations increase tremendously for eligible job seekers and less so for non-eligible unemployed.
-For instance, eligible job seekers searched for a job during 25 weeks in non-REBP periods, but exactly four times longer, during